CanopySimulations/canopy-python/README.md

 cp -r gen/canopy/openapi_asyncio repo/canopy
 ```

+Note: The `openapi/configuration.py` file will need to be manually modified to add the default API host URL.
 Note: The `openapi_asyncio/rest.py` file will need to be manually modified to support proxy servers after generation.
 Note: The `openapi_asyncio/client_api.py` and `openapi/client_api.py` files will need to be manually modified to
-support numpy array serialization after generation, and disabling of client side validation when deserializing
+support numpy array serialization after generation.
-responses (so that adding to enums in the API doesn't break clients).

 ## Documentation for OpenAPI Generated Client